Professor Katy Parry

 - war and the media

-- representations of the military
+- representations of the military and veterans

 - visual communication and photojournalism